 This video will help you narrow your topic and select sources.

 At the bottom of the entries in Opposing Viewpoints, there is a citation--HOWEVER, the citation is in MLA format.
 DO NOT use this citation.
-To get an APA citation from Opposing Viewpoints, you need to use the Citation Tools button (shown below), found at the top of the Tools menu on the right side of the page.
+To get an APA citation from Opposing Viewpoints, you need to use the Cite button (shown below), found at the top of the page.

 In the window that appears, you need to select "APA Sixth Edition" from the drop-down box.
 You will still need to double-check with either a style guide, your professor, or a librarian that the citation is correct (capitalization is often wrong).

 Please contact a librarian if you have questions about citing properly in APA format.
 You can also visit the library's APA Citation guide page.

 Monday - Thursday: 8AM - 10PM

 Saturday and Sunday: Closed